 Meta, the recently launched microblogging website, has introduced its Twitter rival, Threads.
 Threads has garnered over 100 million sign-ups in five days.
 Threads has been one of the leading players since 2006.
 However, after Elon Musk’s Twitter takeover, the company has faced multiple issues, including mass layoffs, technical problems, and managing change.

-Meta saw a massive opportunity, especially after Twitter started putting features and functionality behind paywalls, such as Twitter Blue, Twitter Deck, Rate-Limit, etc. Here are some reasons to reconsider using Meta Threads:
+Meta saw a massive opportunity, especially after Twitter started putting features and functionality behind paywalls, such as Twitter Blue, Twitter Deck, Rate-Limit, etc. Here are some reasons to reconsider using meta-threads:

 Threads is not an independent app; it is dependent on Instagram.

-This app service is built on Instagram infrastructure.
+This app service is built on Instagram’s infrastructure.
 This makes onboarding and setting up your profile easy since you only need to do a little at once.
 However, note that you cannot delete threads unless you delete your Instagram account.

-Thread’s primary issue
+The thread’s primary issue

 Another reason to avoid using Threads if you have privacy concerns is that Meta collects unnecessary data about your device, browser, and app.
 It shares it with third-party services.
 We have a long history of mismanaging user data.